-These specialty mutual funds are something of a one-size-fits-all approach to retirement investing, however.
+But target-date funds are something of a one-size-fits-all approach to retirement investing.
 They also tend to charge higher fees than other widely recommended investments, such as index funds.

 You could jeopardize your retirement savings if you invest in them blindly.
-Here’s what you need to know before trusting your nest egg to target-date funds.
+So, here’s what you need to know before trusting your nest egg to target-date funds.

 What is a target-date fund?

-Target-date funds are a type of mutual fund made up of multiple types of assets, primarily stocks and bonds.
-They are also pegged to a desired retirement date, as their name implies.
-For example, if you plan to retire in 10 years, you might invest in shares of a 2028 target-date fund.
+Target-date funds are funds that contain multiple types of assets and are pegged to a desired retirement date, as their name implies.
+For example, if you plan to retire in 10 years, you might invest in a 2030 target-date fund.

-As that date nears, the fund’s asset allocation rebalances automatically, theoretically sparing you the annual chore of rebalancing your own portfolio in light of your latest timetable for retirement.
+As the target retirement date nears, a target-date mutual fund’s asset allocation rebalances automatically, theoretically sparing you the annual chore of rebalancing your own portfolio in light of your latest timetable for retirement.

-This generally means that over time, stocks comprise less and less of the fund’s assets and bonds comprise increasingly more.
-This makes the asset allocation increasingly conservative.
+This generally means that over time, stocks comprise less and less of the target-date mutual fund’s assets and bonds comprise more.
+That makes the asset allocation increasingly conservative over time.

 In short, target-date funds are a simple way to invest your retirement savings — which makes them attractive to many folks.

-- Target-date fund assets surpassed the $1 trillion mark last year, meaning they “play an increasingly important role in retirement success for more and more investors,” according to Morningstar.
+- Target-date fund assets reached the $2.3 trillion mark in 2019, according to Morningstar.

 2 downsides of target-date funds